I have been on 50 cruises to date and would say that around 10 have had an itinerary change.

-I’ve heard rumours of cruise lines picking different ports which have cheaper taxes or having to change port because there were too many cruise ships in the original port.
+I’ve heard rumours of cruise lines picking different ports which have cheaper taxes.

-What you see is not always what you get with cruise itineraries but please don’t let this put you off cruising.
+What you see is not always what you get with cruise itineraries.
+Please don’t let this put you off cruising.
 Think of it as a magical mystery tour!